• Skip to primary navigation

 Its introduction would mean a threat to existing jobs.
 The increasing presence of unmanned vehicles would leave millions of trucks, taxis, and other drivers out of work.
 Some experts argue that these jobs wouldn’t be lost since they can be transformed or evolved into other sectors.
 However, the perception of job loss surrounding AI in the transportation industry remains the same.

 The context for artificial intelligence in the transportation industry appears exciting, promising, and full of potential.
-Naturally, since it’s such a new technology, there are a lot of worries and questions surrounding its implementation that only future developments, testings, and practical uses could address.
+Naturally, since it’s such a new technology, there are a lot of worries and questions surrounding its implementation that only future developments, testing, and practical uses could address.

 Only time will tell how much of that potential will be fulfilled.
 Seeing how many companies are betting on it, it seems that we won’t need to wait much time to see more and more AI development making it into the transportation industry.